needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsGettingStarted.md

 ![Marking an asset as Addressable in the Inspector window.](images/inspectorcheckbox.png)</br>
 _Marking an asset as Addressable in the **Inspector** window._

+Pressing the `Select` button to the right of the inspector opens the Groups window as sown below.
+Focusing on the Addressables Entry for the selected Asset.

 #### Using the Addressables window
 Select **Window** > **Asset Management** > **Addressables** > **Groups** to open the **Addressables Groups** window.
 Next, drag the desired asset from your **Project** window into one of the asset groups in the **Addressables Groups** window.